The 7 Silent Killers of Ikenga Energy

 1. Procrastination

-Procrastination is not just poor time management; it is deferred courage.
+Procrastination can be a slow poison.
 Every time action is postponed despite clarity, Ikenga energy weakens.
 The mind grows accustomed to delay, and the will loses sharpness.

 2. Self-Doubt

-Self-doubt kills Ikenga without announcing itself.
-It a quiet saboteur.
+Self-doubt is a quiet saboteur.
 It makes ability feel insufficient and opportunity feel undeserved.

 3. Fear of Failure and Public Judgment